 *This post may contain affiliate links, which means that I may receive a commission if you make a purchase using these links.

 I have always been very adventurous when it comes to hair color but ever since I went full-on blonde, I started getting a lot of questions about how to dye Asian hair white.
-It gets crazy sometimes because strangers I meet on the streets stop me to ask how I did it, how much I paid for it and where I had my hair done so I finally decided to write a blog post.
+Nordic white hair has become very popular these days that it gets crazy sometimes for me because strangers I meet on the streets stop me to ask how I did it, how much I paid for it and where I had my hair done so I finally decided to write a blog post.